jorith88/vscode-webdav/README.md

-# dotcms-upload README
+# webdav README

-This is the README for your extension "dotcms-upload".
+This is the README for your extension "webdav".
 After writing up a brief description, we recommend including the following sections.

 ## Features